GhostX101/cypress-project/README.md

 Each page/component (login, signup, cart, checkout, navbar, footer, etc.) is represented as its own class with methods for interacting with that page's elements.
 Benefits:

-- **Reusability** — the same page object methods are reused across multiple test cases
+- **Reusability**: The same page object methods are reused across multiple test cases
-- **Maintainability** — if a selector changes, it's updated in one place instead of across every test
+- **Maintainability**: If a selector changes, it's updated in one place instead of across every test
-- **Readability** — tests read like plain steps (`login.setUsername(...)`, `login.submitClick()`) instead of raw Cypress selector chains
+- **Readability**: Tests read like plain steps (`login.setUsername(...)`, `login.submitClick()`) instead of raw Cypress selector chains

 ---

 ## 📌 Notes / Known Limitations

-- Some tests currently reference methods without invoking them (e.g. calling `HP.productList` instead of `HP.productList()`) — worth a pass to confirm all page object methods are actually being called where intended.
+- Some tests currently reference methods without invoking them (e.g. calling `HP.productList` instead of `HP.productList()  worth a pass to confirm all page object methods are actually being called where intended.
 - A couple of test descriptions (e.g. "verify user can signup with special characters" vs. "verify user cannot signup with special characters") assert opposite outcomes back to back — may be worth double-checking expected behavior on DemoBlaze's signup validation.

 ---